Linaro/lite-cornea/book/src/Iris.md

 ---- etc. ----
 ```

-When no parent component is specified, all instances are printed.
+When no parent instance is specified, all instances are printed.
 This subcommand can be useful when piped to a search tool such
 as grep to find instances that are important like a cpu: